Orbital current signature using neutron diffraction: Other correlated materials

 \subsection{Iridates}

 A second example concerns the layered perovskite iridate, Sr$_2$(Ir,Rh)O$_4$, which exhibits strong similarities with high-Tc cuprates in terms of layered peroskite structure and electronic states, in spite of a different nature of 5d (iridium) and 3d (copper) orbitals.
 At low doping, long range antiferromagnetic ordering is present in iridates suggesting complex spin-orbital state represented by an effective total angular momentum, $J=1/2$\cite{Kim09}.
 These materials also exhibit a PG-like behaviour reminiscent of cuprates in their electronic excitation spectrum\cite{Kim16}.
-The motivation to search for loop currents in this material was the observation of an hidden order breaking inversion symmetry as reported by optical second harmonic generation(SHG)\cite{Zhao16} as it has been subsequently observed in cuprates\cite{Zhao17}.
+The motivation to search for loop currents with polarized neutron diffraction in this material was the precursory observation of an hidden order breaking inversion symmetry by SHG\cite{Zhao16} that has been subsequently observed in cuprates\cite{Zhao17}.
 Using polarized neutron diffraction, time-reversal broken symmetry was reported concomitantly with the hidden order phase\cite{Jeong17} with an onset temperature that matches the odd-parity hidden order reported by SHG experiments upon Rh substitution\cite{Zhao16}.
 Similarly to loop currents in cuprates the lattice translation invariance was preserved, suggesting that the novel magnetic order and broken symmetries can be explained by the loop-current model, previously predicted for copper oxide superconductors\cite{Varma06}.
 That result suggests a more generic character of loop currents in correlated electron oxides.
 The planar structure that involves oxygen ligand could be a key ingredient for the establishment of the loop current phases as shown Fig. \ref{Fig:7}.

 In relation with the AF spin order, there is however an interesting difference between the observation of loop current states in cuprates and iridates that might suggest a different microscopic model for loop current in each material.
 In iridates, the inversion and time-reversal symmetry breaking are already observed in insulating Sr$_2$IrO$_4$, coexisting with the Néel spin order whereas in cuprates the ${\bf q}=0$ IUC magnetic ordering vanishes at low doping\cite{Baledent11,Anderson24} (see Fig. \ref{Fig:1} above).
 The existence of the same loop current states in both insulators and metals has been discussed in the presence of a $Z_2$ topological order\cite{Chatterjee17}.
 Within this framework, on the square lattice antiferromagnet, loop currents can co-exist with an AF ordered phase with collinear spin correlations as we have reported in iridates.
 Why it is then not happening in cuprates ?
 This could correspond to two different limits of the same model, which could explain the difference between cuprates and iridates\cite{Chatterjee17b}.